jillesca/open_telemetry_network_impact/README.md

 # Open Telemetry Network

-Go to [NSO 6 Reservable Sandbox](https://developer.cisco.com/site/sandbox/) and reserve a lab. **Clone this repo to the devbox VM - 10.10.20.50 developer/C1sco12345**
+Go to [Cisco Modeling Labs](https://developer.cisco.com/site/sandbox/) and reserve a lab. **Clone this repo to the devbox VM - 10.10.20.50 developer/C1sco12345**

 This lab doesn't use the default topology from the NSO sandbox.